Coming Home (2020 film): Production

 Coming Home was produced under Maverick Films with Adolfo Alix Jr. as its director.
 Alix came up with the initial concept story for Coming Home while Gina Marissa Tagasa was responsible for the film's screenplay.
 The film's plot is reportedly partially inspired from true-to-life events.

 Release

-Coming Home will be first made available online through Upstream on December 25, 2020, as an official entry to the 2020 Metro Manila Film Festival.
-It is distributed under ALV Films.
+Coming Home was initially part of the 2020 Metro Manila Summer Film Festival, which was supposed to take place from April 11 – 21 of that year.
+However, the festival was cancelled due to the COVID-19 pandemic.
+It was finally released online through Upstream on December 25, 2020 as an official entry to the 2020 Metro Manila Film Festival.